CodecoolGlobal/threads-workshop-java-Wirek90/README.md

     - Make sandwiches using `game.makeSandwich(order)` (this takes 2 s).
 You can make up to 5 sandwiches simultaneously.
 - We will be monitoring how many of these you are able to make per second.

+The classes in the `game/` directory are your interface to the coffee shop game, you should not modify them.

 See also Links at the bottom of this page.

 ## Serve orders